 Ensemble methods and algorithm combinations supercharge anomaly detection systems, enabling them to catch sneaky outliers that might slip past a single model.
 By utilizing the strengths of different approaches like neural networks and feature selection, you can build a strong predictive maintenance solution.

 Ensemble methods combine the outputs of multiple anomaly detection algorithms, capitalizing on their unique capabilities to flag potential issues.
-This layered defense helps guarantee that no abnormality goes unnoticed.
+This layered defense helps guarantee that no abnormality goes unnoticed, with studies showing these methods can effectively reduce false positive rates through diverse decision-making approaches (Zhang et al., 2020).

 When designing your detection system, carefully consider which algorithm combinations will provide the most thorough coverage for your specific data and use case.
 Experimenting with various ensembles and evaluating their performance will help you zero in on the best configuration.
 With the right mix of methods, you'll be well-equipped to proactively identify and address anomalies.